PierreSenellart/provsql/test/coverage/README.md

   the run, `coverage/zero_call.txt` lists `provsql` plpgsql/C functions with zero calls (from `zero_call_functions.sql`).
-The coverage run drops the `extension_upgrade` test from the schedule, because its `DROP EXTENSION` would purge these counters (they are keyed by function OID). `LANGUAGE sql` functions are excluded entirely — inlined SQL functions are never counted, so they would always look uncalled.
-The plpgsql rows are reliable; a few C rows (type I/O, casts, functions called only via `DirectFunctionCall`/SPI from the C core) can still appear despite being exercised, so cross-check a C entry against the gcovr line report.
+The coverage run drops the `extension_upgrade` test from the schedule, because its `DROP EXTENSION` would purge these counters (they are keyed by function OID).

+  `pg_stat_user_functions` only counts functions entered through the executor, so `zero_call_functions.sql` filters out the categories it structurally never counts, leaving *genuine* coverage gaps: `LANGUAGE sql` functions (inlined), type input/output/cast functions and aggregate support functions (detected from the catalogs), and ProvSQL's planner-rewritten placeholders/markers — `provenance()`, the comparison operators, the `| (predicate)` conditioning forms — which are declared for the parser but rewritten away before execution (listed explicitly in the query; keep it in sync with the source's "Never executes" / "Placeholder" comments).
+A few C rows reached only via `DirectFunctionCall`/SPI from the C core can still slip through, so cross-check a C entry against the gcovr line report; plpgsql rows are reliable.
 - **C/C++ line and branch coverage.** The extension is rebuilt with gcov instrumentation (`--coverage`, LTO off, `-O0`); `gcovr` then produces a per-file line **and branch** report under `coverage/` (open `index.html`).